-If any sharks are discovered when the catch is being hauled on board, and following RFMOs recommendations1, they must be released from the deck (provided that a single person can handle and release them), as quickly and carefully as possible, to avoid harming the animals.
-The necessary precautions must always be taken to keep crew safety during the release process of dangerous animals.
-Crew must particularly avoid grabbing sharks only from the tail or the gills, to avoid injuring the animal and to protect the crew from dangerous
+If any sharks are discovered when the catch is being hauled on board, and following RFMOs recommendations1, they must be released from the deck or lower deck (provided that they can be handled with security), as quickly and carefully as possible, to avoid harming the animals.
+The necessary precautions must always be taken to maintain crew safety during the release process of dangerous animals.
+Crew must particularly avoid grabbing sharks only from the tail (unless it is with a suitable device) or the gills, to avoid injuring the animal and to protect the crew from dangerous reactions.
+Nooses or gaffs may not be used to release sharks.
+If sharks are found inside the purse seine net, crew must attempt to get them out of the net using the brailer employed to bring the catch on board, even if a certain amount of target fish (2-3 tonnes) is lost, or else must use some other cradle-like device, to avoid the possibility of injury.
+Likewise, if sharks cannot be released immediately from deck, it is recommended to keep the animals wet, in the shade and if possible, breathing freely, by introducing a water hose into the mouth for example.